PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 changing source.
 Confirm real ownership, mutation dependencies, production position, and a short zero-SWAP artifact control first.
 Then commit and push one coherent unit without creating a pull request.

+## Terminal Transpose/Mul/Add/PReLU compatibility extraction: completed state

+The complete 295-line
+`_optimize_transpose_mul_add_const_prelu_prepost_nhwc_terminal_chains` helper is
+now owned by `passes/terminal_affine_prelu_layout.py`.
+The lowerer retains one private one-call wrapper at the unchanged ordered production statement, which is reached through four runtime recovery invocations.
+After normalizing only the function name, the prior lowerer owner and new pass owner ASTs are identical.
+The moved inherited unused producer-map snapshot is explicitly marked `noqa` without changing the AST or runtime behavior.

+The owner preserves commutative affine inputs, NCHW-to-NHWC channel-constant rotation, shared-constant copy-on-write, multiple post-Transpose aliases, retained legacy NCHW consumers through one reverse adapter, tensor metadata and quantization propagation, exact mutation/removal order, fixed-point restart, sole prune/report boundary, and the historical statistic.

+The former direct-builder fixture is removed from the giant test module and now lives in `test_flatbuffer_direct_terminal_affine_prelu_layout.py`.
+It runs the module owner and lowerer wrapper on deep copies, compares the complete ModelIR, and fixes the positive terminal rewrite plus retained legacy adapter.
+Together with the architecture owner and ordered-production selectors it passes `3 passed, 754 deselected in 4.45s`.
+The changed-file branch regression collection passes `510 passed in 28.41s`; the optional-TensorFlow import-blocked suite passes `11 passed in 9.28s`.

+Tier 2 `sinet_320_op.onnx` is the strictly sequential zero-owner artifact control.
+Its four runtime counts remain `0,0,0,0` before and after extraction.
+Both conversions completed in 2.413 seconds and recorded process-tree SWAP zero.
+The core artifacts are byte-identical:

+- float32 TFLite:
+  `40520abec7b36dae10dca3cd5271bf5169d096eea52f726f2023238694afa9bb`;
+- float16 TFLite:
+  `180717a7e13963f4c1ab56dcb82288562ecf718e4a3a36738bbabc7fa9c0082c`;
+- tensor correspondence:
+  `24c423ea51b26b178d3764be027855e797bbf9b5ba1930810d2e1dbe281d8e25`;
+- `schema.fbs`:
+  `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`;
+- `schema_generated.py`:
+  `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.

+The preceding sequential SiNet accuracy checkpoint remains `max_abs=2.572051016613841e-09`; no duplicate inference was added because the executed TFLite artifact is identical.
+Positive production ownership is not claimed; the module contract is fixed by the relocated public fixture.
+All actual model runs remained strictly sequential.

+The raw owner's known compatibility risk is unchanged.
+It rebuilds complete producer and consumer maps in an unbounded fixed-point loop, and sequentially rotates three constants before the whole candidate is known to be valid.
+A later constant rejection can therefore leave an earlier exclusive constant mutated despite a zero statistic.
+Correcting that requires an immutable transaction and independent semantic fixtures and is not mixed into this exact mechanical move.

+Changed files are the new terminal affine/PReLU pass, lowerer import and wrapper, relocated focused fixture, giant-test import/removal, updated architecture ownership test, and three branch documents.
+No public API, CLI, artifact name, TensorFlow boundary, dependency, corpus profile, exclusion policy, or ONNX operation-tier policy changed.
+Temporary tracing and conversion outputs are removed before commit.
+PR #952 remains closed; work is commit/push only and no pull request is created.

+The next raw source-order implementation with an existing public fixture is the 359-line `_optimize_transpose_mean_mul_add_const_prepost_nhwc_chains`.
+At restart, inventory its axis remapping, constant ownership, partial-mutation risks, statistics, five production invocations, the existing direct fixture, and the earlier measured zero-owner decision before changing source.
+Use the smallest sequential zero-SWAP artifact control, then commit and push one coherent unit without creating a pull request.